jule-friedrich/Copenhagen_Bachelor-Thesis_Friedrich/README.md

-# Evaluating the Impact of Bicycle Bridges on the X-Minute City concept in Copenhagen, Denmark
+# Evaluating the Impact of Bicycle Bridges on the X-Minute City Concept in Copenhagen, Denmark

-This repository contains the PDF and data files that belong to the Bachelor Thesis "Evaluating the Impact of Bicycle Bridges on the X-Minute City concept in Copenhagen, Denmark" written by Jule Friedrich (submitted March 2024).
+This repository contains the PDF as well as the data files that were used or created as part of the Bachelor Thesis "Evaluating the Impact of Bicycle Bridges on the X-Minute City concept in Copenhagen, Denmark" written by Jule Friedrich (submitted March 2024).

 ### Data sets
 The datasets consist of the input data, the output data, as well as the models used to accelerate computing processes.
-Datasets that consist of multiple layers are packaged as gpkg file.
+Datasets that consist of multiple shapefile layers are packaged as gpkg file.

 The codification of layer files is displayed as **"name of geopackage"**: ["codification of layers"]